 What Is Keyword Density? [+4 Best Practices for Optimal Density]

-As you integrate keywords on your page, it’s essential to keep track of your keyword density to ensure you’re not overusing your key terms.
+As you integrate keywords on your page, it’s essential to keep track of your keyword density to ensure you’re not overusing your key terms, which can lower your rankings in search results on Google.
 Keyword density plays a vital role in helping your pages rank properly in the search results.

-On this page, we’ll answer the question “what is keyword density” and provide you with four best practices for optimizing your keyword density.
-To learn more about optimizing keyword density, contact us online or call us today at 888-601-5359 to speak with a strategist to learn how we can help you optimize your pages.
+On this page, we’ll answer the question “What is keyword density?” and provide you with four best practices for optimizing your keyword density.
+To learn more about optimizing keyword density, check out our SEO guide for marketing managers.

 What is keyword density?

 Keyword density is the number of times a keyword appears on a webpage.

 Whether you add a new page to your site or write a blog post, keyword density is crucial to helping your page rank properly in the search results.
 Keyword density, also known as keyword frequency, is relevant to monitor to ensure you’re creating a balance between using a keyword often enough to rank, but not too often that it hurts your ranking.